ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-10-3.md

-# Strategies for Developing Work-Life Balance and Managing Stress

 In this chapter, we will discuss strategies for applying brain training for focus in personal and professional settings.
 We will explore how to develop work-life balance and manage stress to improve focus and concentration skills.